-Quizzes

-Quizzes are designed to motivate you to keep up to date on the homework.
+Quizzes Quizzes are designed to motivate you to keep up to date on the homework.

 - Quizzes will be given periodically throughout the quarter.
 Each quiz will correspond to several related sections from the textbook.
 (See the tentative schedule for details.)
 The exact day will be announced 2 days in advance.
 There are no make-ups for missed quizzes.
 Some quizzes will require you to work in teams of two, and you may be required to switch partners for different quizzes, so you should find a study group and begin studying together starting the first day. - There will be at least 240 total points available across all quizzes combined.
-So, you can miss or do very badly on one quiz without impact to your grade. - Quizzes will cover sections up to and including 2 days before the quiz.
-If you do the homework the day of the lecture, and ask questions the next day, you should be ready for the quizzes. - Some quizzes may be non-calculator, so you will be required to perform basic arithmetic, and know special trigonometric, inverses trigonometric, radical, rational exponent and logarithmic values on your own. - All tests end at the time stated.
+So, you can miss or do very badly on one quiz without impact to your grade.

+- Quizzes will cover sections up to and including 2 days before the quiz.
+If you do the homework the day of the lecture, and ask questions the next day, you should be ready for the quizzes. - Some quizzes may be non-calculator. - All tests end at the time stated.
 If you continue writing on your quiz, midterm or final exam after that time, you will receive a 0 for it. - Some quizzes will be graded by you.
 (The details are in the Self Grading handout and on my website.)
 This will help you get a better understanding of your errors, how to improve, and how to present mathematical work correctly.
 I reserve the right to give you a 0 on a quiz, if it appears that you are being overly generous in grading yourself.
-If you alter the work on your quiz during grading, that is considered cheating (see Academic Honesty). - A diagnostic quiz will be given at the end of week 1 and will be based on prerequisite materials from algebra, first quarter precalculus and trigonometry.
+If you alter the work on your quiz during grading, that is considered cheating (see Academic Honesty). - A diagnostic quiz will be given at the end of week 1 and will be based on prerequisite materials from algebra, precalculus, trigonometry and calculus.
 See my website for review materials.

-Midterms

-There will be three midterms during the quarter.
+Midterms There will be three midterms during the quarter.